EmbroidePy/pyembroidery/README.md

 # pyembroidery

 Python library for the reading and writing of embroidery files.

-Compatable with Python 2 and 3 Explictly tested with 3.6 and 2.7.
+Compatible with Python 3.
+Python 2 support was dropped at end-of-life 1-1-2020.

 To install:
 ```bash